-- By recommending that the hospital use an outdated or inappropriate disinfection or sterilization process for disinfecting and sterilizing various hospital equipment. - By failing to have a policy for IV tubing changes when there is documented scientific literature to demonstrate that tubing should be changed every 48 to 72 hours.
+- By recommending that the hospital use an outdated or inappropriate disinfection or sterilization process for disinfecting and sterilizing various hospital equipment. - Failing to properly sterilize surgical instruments. - Failing to timely diagnose an infection.

 EXAMPLES OF HOW THE ICP COULD BREACH THE ACCEPTED STANDARDS OF PRACTICE